This factsheet last updated in July 2016.

-This factsheet looks at internal communication rather than external communication (for example, with customers, investors or other stakeholders).
-It may be helpful to read it in conjunction with our factsheet on ‘employee voice’ which covers the history of employee involvement, the mechanisms of two-way communications, and its potential benefits.
-Our factsheets on employee voice, engagement and branding are also relevant.
+This factsheet looks at internal rather than external communication - it may be helpful to read it in conjunction with our factsheet on employee voice which covers the history of employee involvement, the mechanisms of two-way communications, and its potential benefits.
+Our factsheets on employee engagement and employer brand are also relevant.